Chieze-Franklin/Bolt.js/README.md

-## Bolt
+## Bolt.js

-Bolt is a Node.js-based runtime environment written in JavaScript.
+Bolt.js is a Node.js-based runtime environment written in JavaScript.

-With Bolt you get to run your JavaScript web apps and websites in an environment that feels like an operating system.
+With Bolt.js you get to run your JavaScript web apps and websites in an environment that feels like an operating system.

 ## Contribute